Corporation Members

 Steve Bennett

-Steve has returned to live in the Bristol area recently after a career in London.
+Steve returned to live in the Bristol area, after a career in London.
 He is an experienced further education professional, who started his career as a secondary geography teacher before entering further education.
 Steve took on various leadership roles in two London colleges and most recently was assistant principal with a sharp focus on curriculum, outcomes and student experience.
 Steve helped lead his former college to successive ‘good’ Ofsted grades.
 Steve was seconded to a London-wide ‘value-added’ project for two years during which he visited over 30 of London’s colleges and 100 of its schools.
 Steve remains a committed friend and supporter of the work that colleges do for their communities.

 Staff Governors